psychbruce/FMAT/cran-comments.md

 ## News

-This is the first submission of this package to CRAN.
+Thanks.
+This is the first (re)submission of this package to CRAN.

+I have revised it according to Victoria Wimmer's suggestions:

+1. In the DESCRIPTION file, I added (1) single quotes for software names and API and (2) necessary references for 'BERT' <arXiv:1810.04805> and 'Hugging Face' <https://huggingface.co/models?pipeline_tag=fill-mask>.
+Note that this package goes with a new method described in my working paper which has not been published yet.
+In future versions, should my research article be accepted or publicly available, I will add it as a reference in the DESCRIPTION file.

+2. Added return value description for dot-.Rd.

+3. Replaced all \dontrun{} with \donttest{} in examples.

 ## Test environments